 In Belgium, as elsewhere in the European Union, a GMO cannot be deliberately released into the environment without first obtaining an authorisation from the competent authority.
 This authorisation is delivered following a notification procedure involving a case-by-case assessment of the risks to human health and the environment associated with the use of the GMO.

 The current legislative framework is the Royal Decree of 21 February 2005 (in French and Dutch) (Moniteur Belge/Belgisch Staatsblad of 24.02.2005, p.
 7129).
 This Decree transposes the European Directive 2001/18/EC.

+A consolidated version is available in French and Dutch.
 The Decree is completed by a Decree of 18 October 2006 related to the designation of a Control Unit as foreseen in article 2, 19°, of the abovementioned Decree (Moniteur Belge/Belgisch Staatsblad of 07.11.2006, p.
 59018).

 The general frame of reference supporting the transposition at Belgian level of European legislation on the deliberate release of GMOs is the Law of 20 July 1991 concerning social and miscellaneous provisions (Loi du 20 juillet 1991 portant des dispositions sociales et diverses / Wet van 20 juli 1991 houdende sociale en diverse bepalingen - Moniteur belge/Belgisch Staatsblad of 1.08.1991, p.
 17002).
 Article 132 thereof states that "in order to ensure the fulfilment of obligations resulting from international agreements or treaties regarding the deliberate release of genetically modified organisms, the King, by means of a decree deliberated in the Council of Ministers, regulates the deliberate release of genetically modified organisms".